Verrem98/thesis_explicit_narrative_elements/README.md

 # File Overview

 tell_me_again_df_with_elements.xlsx, the dataset used for the experiments including a column with LLM extracted elements in JSON format.
+It is a subset of the full Tell Me Again!
+Dataset.

-results_by_method, contains notebooks with the experiment metrics for the five different methods
+results_by_method, contains notebooks with the experiment metrics for the five different methods.

-feature_extraction.ipynb, the notebook used to extract features from the film/book summaries
+feature_extraction.ipynb, the notebook used to extract features from the film/book summaries.

-similarity_comp.ipynb, a notebook containing the training of the attention model, and some similarity visualization
+similarity_comp.ipynb, a notebook containing the training of the attention model, and some similarity visualization.

 -----------------------